Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmFirewall.md

 ```

 ### -Location
-Specifies the region for the secure gateway.
+Specifies the region for the Firewall.

 ```yaml
 Type: String